Skip to main content

 Introduction

-The introduction section lets a program personalize how it connects with the hacker community.
+The introduction section lets you personalize how your program connects with the hacker community.
 This is the first thing a hacker sees, so it's a great spot to showcase the program's team culture, values, and more.

 introduction section